Why is SSL important for a website?

 This all sounds scary.

 Well, unfortunately this is the way of the online world now and cybercrime is increasing.
-It's expected that cyber damages will cost us (and I mean the world...)
-6 trillion dollars EACH YEAR by 2021.
+It's expected that cyber damages will cost us (and I mean the world...) over 6 trillion dollars EACH YEAR.
 That's a lot of damage!
 So the very least you can do is protect yourself by having SSL installed on your website to encrypt any data that is sent from your website to the server.

 Instils trust and shows you care